 Infectious disease doctors may also be known as infectious disease specialists.
 These specialists also conduct research at medical centers and universities around the world.

-There are 11404 specialists practicing Infectious Disease Medicine in the United States with an overall average rating of 4.0 stars.
-There are 2369 hospitals in the United States with affiliated Infectious Disease Medicine specialists, including The Johns Hopkins Hospital, Massachusetts General Hospital and NewYork-Presbyterian/Weill Cornell Medical Center.
+There are 11518 specialists practicing Infectious Disease Medicine in the United States with an overall average rating of 4.0 stars.
+There are 2452 hospitals in the United States with affiliated Infectious Disease Medicine specialists, including NewYork-Presbyterian/Weill Cornell Medical Center, The Johns Hopkins Hospital and Harborview Medical Center.